inf9matics/as312223Obsidian/EoSD/Lecture 2 09.10.2023.md

 **Allocation**- the question of *what* and *how* to manage resources and needs **Distribution**- how should the resources be distributed

-Efficiency can be divided:
+**Efficiency can be divided**:
 - Productive (*minimizing costs*)
 - Allocative (*maximizing effects*)

-Equality vs equity:
+**Equality vs equity**:
-- Equality is based on an absolute number of goods distributed
+- Equality- based on an absolute number of goods distributed
-- Equity is based on needs of the recipients
+- Equity- based on needs of the recipients